TosbackCgusBridge-Bot/CGUs-versions/Buckle/Privacy Policy.md

         *   Shop All
         *   Boy's New Tops
         *   Boy's New Jeans
-        *   Shop AllGive a Buckle Gift card Order by 12/20 for standard shipping and 12/23 delivery.
-Details
+        *   Shop AllGive a Buckle Gift card Buckle eGift Card – the perfect last-minute gift.
+Send one now!
 *   Sale
     *   *   Women's Sale